-Top Trainers and Jockeys
+Top Trainers and Jockeys of the Sprint Stakes

 No trainer has managed to dominate this race in recent years with only James Fanshawe managing more than one victory.
 He was successful with Deacon Blues (2011) and The Tin Man (2016).

 Lester Piggott has a record seven victories, the last of them being Salieri in 1983.
 As with the wide range of successful trainers, no jockey has a particularly striking record here in recent years.
 Wayne Lordan won in consecutive seasons with Slade Power and Gordon Lord Byron in 2013 and 2014.
 Paul Hanagan also has two recent winners with Muhaarar (2015) and Sands of Mali (2018).

-Betting on the British Champions Sprint Stakes
+What Are the Important Facts About The British Champions Sprint Stakes Race?

 It comes at the end of a long season for many of the market leaders and it usually pays to seek some each-way value.